adelekeogunsona/adelekeogunsona/README.md

 - 🤔 I’m open to opportunities and looking to collaborate on PHP and Laravel Projects
 - ⚡ Fun fact: I'm inquisitive and I enjoy finding out why things work the way they do
-- 🌱 Hobbies: Trying out new tech gadgets
+- 🌱 Hobbies: Trying out new technologies/gadgets

 <!-- Skills -->
 ## 🔧 Skills